ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    ```
    {: pre}

 1. Change directory, generate and source your personal API key in local.env.
-When terraform is invoked it will become you.
+When Terraform is invoked it will become you.
 Terraform will be the administrator:
    ```sh
    cd admin
    echo export TF_VAR_ibmcloud_api_key=$(ibmcloud iam api-key-create $basename-admin --output json | jq .apikey) > local.env